Labeling theory: George Herbert Mead

 One of the founders of social interactionism, George Herbert Mead, focused on the internal processes of how the mind constructs one's self-image.
-In Mind, Self, and Society (1934), he showed how infants come to know persons first and only later come to know things.
+In Mind, Self & Society (1934), he showed how infants come to know persons first and only later come to know things.
 According to Mead, thought is both a social and pragmatic process, based on the model of two persons discussing how to solve a problem.
 Mead's central concept is the self, the part of an individual's personality composed of self-awareness and self-image.

 Frank Tannenbaum

 Frank Tannenbaum first introduced the idea of "tagging."
 Kerry Townsend (2001) writes about the revolution in criminology caused by Tannenbaum's work:"The roots of Frank Tannenbaum's theoretical model, known as the 'dramatization of evil' or labeling theory, surfaces in the mid- to late-thirties.
 At this time, the 'New Deal' legislation had not defeated the woes of the Great Depression, and, although dwindling, immigration into the United States continued.
 The social climate was one of disillusionment with the government.
 The class structure was one of cultural isolationism; cultural relativity had not yet taken hold.
 'The persistence of the class structure, despite the welfare reforms and controls over big business, was unmistakable.'

 "One of the central tenets of the theory is to encourage the end of labeling process.
 In the words of Frank Tannenbaum, 'the way out is through a refusal to dramatize the evil", the justice system attempts to do this through diversion programs.
 The growth of the theory and its current application, both practical and theoretical, provide a solid foundation for continued popularity."

+Tannenbaum discusses criminal behavior, with a focus on those who commit crimes professionally or as a career.
+He classifies criminals into six types: occasional, financially motivated, vagrants, unintentional, mentally ill, and professional.
+Frank Tannenbaum's explanation of Labeling Theory highlighted the negative consequences of police interactions with children which argues that arresting youth leads to a "dramatization of evil".
+His research indicated that youth being arrested and labeled as criminals shapes their self-perception to fit that label.